 The e-Bike Systems are equipped with a diagnosis mode.
-If a malfunction or fault occurs in the e-Bike Systems, the assist mode lamp will light up in red, and the main riding display and "ER" will be shown alternately, while an error description will inform you of the type of error in the function display.
+If a malfunction or fault occurs in the e-Bike Systems, the main riding display and "Er" will be shown alternately, while an error description will inform you of the type of error in the function display.
 See "Troubleshooting" regarding symptoms and remedies for abnormal displays and abnormal flashing.